jaskaranuppal/sa-takehome-project-node/README.md

 - Users can browse books and select one to purchase.
 - Checkout process is handled using Stripe Elements.
-- Payments are processed through Stripe, and a confirmation page displays the total charge and payment intent ID.
+- Payments are processed through Stripe, and a confirmation page displays the total amount charged and payment intent ID.

 ## Technologies Used